soumikkillerx/Jarvis_app/README.md

 Trigger: Any command that does not match the predefined commands.
 Example: If you say "play music", which is not a defined command, the application will respond with "I don't know how to respond to that."
 Code Handling: Provides a default response for unrecognized commands.
-Summary
-Search: Opens Google with the query.
-YouTube: Opens the YouTube website.
-Time: Provides the current time.
-Joke: Tells a random joke.
-Reminder: Sets a reminder and notifies after a delay.
-Exit: Terminates the application.
-Default: Responds with a fallback message for unrecognized command